FTL-Hyperspace/FTL-Hyperspace/_i18n/en/install-guides/linux/genericlinux/steam-install.md

 ***NOTE*** You can now close the hyperspace Ark window and delete `Hyperspace.x.x.x.zip` from your downloads if you want we're done with it for good
 25. Navigate back up to the slipstream folder (you can click `SlipstreamModManager`  in the title bar like I show here
 ![image]({{ '/assets/img/install/steamdeck/steam/35.png' | relative_url }})
-26. Launch Slipstream by right clicking `modman.command` and selecting `Run In Konsole`
+26. Launch Slipstream by running `modman.command` (on KDE based environments you can right click and select `Run In Konsole`)
+***NOTE*** Your system might be different if you're not running a KDE Plasma environment, you might have an option like `Run in Terminal` or your desktop environment might not provide a shortcut for it, you might have to navigate here from the terminal and instead run `./modman.command` in the terminal.
 ![image]({{ '/assets/img/install/steamdeck/steam/37.png' | relative_url }})
-27. Slipstream will ask several questions, they should all match what you see here and you can just hit yes to them
+27. Slipstream will ask several questions, they should all match what you see here and you can just hit yes to them unless you installed FTL in a non-standard location (such as a second SteamLibrary in Steam) then it might prompt you to find the FTL.dat file.
-***NOTE*** If you installed FTL to the sdcard or other external storage on the Deck, Slipstream might have to prompt you for where the FTL.dat file is located, if so you might see a file selector dialog.
 ![image]({{ '/assets/img/install/steamdeck/steam/38.png' | relative_url }})
 ![image]({{ '/assets/img/install/steamdeck/steam/39.png' | relative_url }})
 ![image]({{ '/assets/img/install/steamdeck/steam/40.png' | relative_url }})